w3f/polkadot-wiki/docs/learn-faq.md

 - [Offline Phragmen](https://github.com/kianenigma/offline-phragmen)

-If you want to know what would be the outcome of the election in the next era, this can provide an estimation result to you.
-You can customize parameters such as number of validators to elect, network and WebSocket endpoint, but it would take some times to build the binary.
+If you want to know what would be the outcome of the election in the next era, this can provide an estimation result.
+You can customize parameters such as number of validators to elect, network, and WebSocket endpoint, but it would take some time to build the binary.
 - [Validator stats script](https://github.com/ansonla3/kusama-validator-stats)

 This script helps you quickly identify which validator is the lowest-staked and the basic statistics about staking on Kusama.